-Policy directly from the Executive Vice President and Provost webpage (https://www.baylor.edu/provost/index.php?id=948473): At the end of each trimester, examinations are given in all subjects.
+Policy directly from the Executive Vice President and Provost webpage

+(https://provost.web.baylor.edu/faculty/faculty-handbook/faculty-responsibilities/teaching-andrelated-responsibilities/final-exam) At the end of each trimester, examinations are given in all subjects.
 The examination closes the work of a course.
 Because of the value in bringing about a general view of the whole subject, no student is excused from any final examination for any reason.
 All examinations are conducted based on the Honor Code.
 No final examination may be given on other than regularly scheduled dates unless approved in advance by the appropriate academic dean.
 A student with three final examinations scheduled on the same day may appeal to one of the three teachers or the appropriate dean who will reschedule the exam during the final examination period.
 The student must have this change documented on a "Rescheduling Final Exams" form that can be obtained in the student's dean's office.
 Please contact your instructor and discuss with him or her first.
 Next, contact the Dept. Chair.
 The final approver is the Associate Dean.
 The approval & appeal process have the same sequence.